marklogic-community/grove-node/grove-default-routes/README.markdown

 - contentType: Defaults to 'application/json'.

 - views: Defaults to none (though a 'metadata' view is automatically included).
 Should be an object with a view name as a key.
 Values of the config object can be a `call` function (which overrides the included READ logic and receives req, res, config, id, and the viewName), a `transform`, a `category`, `contentType` (the mimetype that will be sent to the browser, which defaults to the top-level contentType for the route), and/or a MarkLogic `format` ("json" or "xml").
 Views are accessed with a URL like `/:id/:view`.
-See the muir-core-api for details.
+See the grove-core-api for details.

   When no view is specified, an implicit `\_default` view is used, which can be modified by the user, if they pass a configuration for a view with that `\_default` name.